Mastering Apple Software Restore (ASR) Command (with examples)

 Explanation:

-• --source image_file.dmg: Specifies the path to the disk image file that will be restored.
+• --source image_file.dmg: Specifies the disk image file that contains the data to be restored.
+This image acts as the source of the content intended for the target volume.

 Code: